mcdonc/.nixconfig/videos/musnix2/script.rst

     $ alsa_delay hw:1 hw:1 48000 32  3 1 1
     $ alsa_delay hw:1 hw:1 48000 32  2 1 1

 I start getting weirdness (pops and clicks and error/warning output from alsa_delay) at "64/3"; past this point it's all either weirdness or "can't open ALSA device".
 This means that the best I can really do is 128 for the period size and 2 for the period number, which equates to the lowest roundtrip latency that my hardware can handle at 14.5ms or so.

-- I'll then use Ardour to try to figure out how much of that latency is due to the DACs in my sound card and computer hardware itself, as opposed to in the rest of the chain.
+I'll then use Ardour to try to figure out how much of that latency is due to the DACs in my sound card and computer hardware itself, as opposed to in the rest of the chain.
 This is known as "systemic latency".
 Software can do some recording-time compensation for systemic latency (apparently most noticeable for punch-ins) if we set it properly.
+Note also that the systemic latency result will depend on the period size and number.
+Different period sizes and number produce different systemic latencies.

-Audio/MIDI setup, ALSA audio system, choose the right device, set the period size and number we found in the last step as "buffer size" (128) and "periods" (2), respectively, go to Advanced Settings -> Calibrate Audio and click "Measure".
+- Go to Audio/MIDI setup, ALSA audio system, choose the right device, set the period size and number we found in the last step as "buffer size" (mine is 128) and "periods" (mine is 2), respectively, go to Advanced Settings -> Calibrate Audio and click "Measure".
 Mine is 969 samples/14.5ms *roundtrip* latency, and *a systemic latency* of 440 samples/9.16ms.
-We care about the number of systemic latency samples for the next step.
+We care about the number of systemic latency samples for a future step.

 - If you're conservative, click "use results" and try to record to an audio track.
 Make sure it works and there is no audio artifacting.
 If there is